mobiustools/.github/profile/README.md

 ## We're Mobius Tools!

 We build Power Tools for GitHub Actions.
-Our goal is to keep you moving through CI/CD pipelines, so you can get back to code.
+Our goal is to keep your CI/CD pipelines moving, so you can get back to shipping.